 Covkartsport is not affiliated with any motorsport organisations such as the MSA, therefore our rules and regulations are relatively simple and straightforward.
 They are broken down into 4 main parts :

-As we are racing at various circuits across the UK, and using their karts and marshalls, generally. circuit specific race rules will take precedence over our own race rules where there is a conflict - for example, if the circuit say that 3 kerbing boards results in a Black Flag (i.e. "drive thru" penalty), that ruling would take precedence over our own ruling which would be that 3 kerbing boards results in a 3 point penalty.
+As we are racing at various circuits across the UK, and using their karts and marshalls, generally. circuit specific race rules will take precedence over our own race rules where there is a conflict - for example, if the circuit say that 3 kerbing boards results in a Black Flag (i.e. "drive thru" penalty), that ruling would take precedence over our own rules which don't include penalties for kerbing.

 It is rare that examples such as the one described above actually happen - normally, we agree with each circuit's Race Director about the various rules, however, during the driver briefings at each round, and normally in the days leading up to a championship round, we will clarify exactly what the situation is with the rules if there are significant differences or changes.